WiLL: WiLL VS

-The car was used as the police vehicle "Machine Bull" in the 2004 Super Sentai series Tokusou Sentai Dekaranger.
+The car was used as the police vehicle "Machine Bull" in the 2004 Super Sentai series Tokusou Sentai Dekaranger and was used in the intro for its American adaptation Power Rangers SPD.

 The WiLL VS is one of the few concept vehicles that went into production, albeit only in small numbers, only 15,000 were ever produced.
 In the years to follow, several other vehicles have taken styling cues from the WiLL VS, most notably the 2004 Opel Astra and the Renault Mégane.

 WiLL Cypha

 WiLL Cypha was produced from 2002 to 2005.
 It shared many of its mechanicals, including the 1.3-litre 2NZ and 1.5-litre 1NZ engines, with the Ist.
 Its styling developed themes seen in the Vitz/Yaris, but has a more angular look, a continuation of the short-lived WiLL Vi.
 Notable features are the rear lights placed level with the rear window, giving a look of the Renault Mégane II, and the distinctive headlights which have four lamps per side arranged vertically.
 The interior used a rounded theme, with items such as the door pulls and the central console being circular.
 All Will VC' and WiLL Cyphas were manufactured by Central Motors at its "Headquarters plant" located at Ohira, Miyagi, Japan.

 It was announced as WiLL VC in 2001 but was released as WiLL Cypha in 2002.

 The Cypha (the words "cyber" and "phaeton" combined) was one of the first Toyota vehicles to be installed with their vehicle telematics system called G-Book.
 The vehicle was also promoted with a sales approach called "pay as you go" meaning that you were given the option not to buy the car with monthly payments, but to instead lease the car, and only pay a monthly bill based on how far you drove in a month.
 When the driver no longer wanted the vehicle, they returned the car to the Toyota dealership.